gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## Set up a code editor

 A code editor is a program designed specifically for editing computer code.
 There are many great ones out there.
+If you already have a code ditor setup ready then feel free to skip the next VS Code installation setup.

-> If you haven't worked with a code editor before, we recommend [**VS Code**](https://code.visualstudio.com/), simply because the screenshots used throughout the tutorial will match, and may be easier to follow.
+> If you haven't yet worked with a code editor before, we recommend using [**VS Code**](https://code.visualstudio.com/), simply because the screenshots used throughout the tutorial will match, and therefore may be easier to follow along.

 ### Download VS Code

-Gatsby documentation sometimes includes screenshots of code editors; these screenshots show the VS Code editor, so if you don't have a preferred code editor yet, using VS Code will make sure that your screen looks just like the screenshots in the tutorial and docs.
-If you choose to use VS Code, visit the [VS Code site](https://code.visualstudio.com/#alt-downloads) and download the version appropriate for your platform.
+Gatsby documentation sometimes includes screenshots of code editors; these screenshots have been taken using the VS Code editor, so if you don't have a preferred code editor yet, using VS Code will make sure that your screen looks just like the screenshots in the tutorial and docs.
+If you choose to use VS Code, visit the [VS Code website](https://code.visualstudio.com/#alt-downloads) and download the version appropriate for your platform.

 ### Install the Prettier plugin